Ceramic Dictionary

 Click on the title to see more images

-Mortar is a bowl with a pestle.
-Used for grinding and breaking down materials.
-They are now made in china but the best are the old ones, which have a pestle with a wooden handle and its head and the bowl are made of stone.
+Mortar is a bowl which is use with a pestle for grinding and breaking down materials.
+They are now made out of china but the best are the old ones that have a pestle with a wooden handle and a pestle head and bowl made out of stone.

 ca: MOSAICS